-The displayed symbol requires that devices labeled with this symbol must be disposed separately from household waste.
-Under the Electrical and Electronic Equipment Act, owners of devices marked with this symbol are required by federal law to deposit waste electrical and electronic equipment in a separate waste collection.
+The displayed symbol requires that devices labeled with this symbol must be disposed of separately from household waste.
+Under the Electrical and Electronic Equipment Act, owners of devices marked with this symbol are required by federal law to deposit Electrical waste and electronic equipment in a separate waste collection.